Kribit11/converter/README.md

 This webpage can convert a huge amount of times from centuries to quectoseconds!
 It converts a small amount of temperatures and length as well.

+The main reason for the creation of this website is for STEM club.
+I am recreating time it self.
+I thought it would be helpful if I had a converter to convert between actulal times (like seconds and minutes) to my recreated and *better* times.
+I have not done any wokr on the actual STEM project though...

 > For **length:** (ascending order)
 > - centermeters
 > - meters